TheElixZammuto/moonlight-xbox/README.md

 1. Enable the Dev Mode on your Xbox https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation
 2. Using the Device Portal, install the Application, including dependencies
 3. Open Moonlight on Xbox and, if not already, your host app
-4. Insert your PC IP Address and press "Connect"
+4. Press the "+" button, Insert your PC IP Address and press "Connect"
-5. If needed, pair with the PIN provided by Moonlight, and pressing again "Connect"
+5. Pair if neeeded
 6. Choose from the list below the application you want to run
 7. ???
 8. Profit!